EmpPowiUDE/NovalandGuide/docs/source/DataCollection.rst

 At the bottom of the window, there is also a download button for all page times, which enables you to see how long a participant spent on each page.

-[@Raphael: Kannst Du das bitte auch schöner formatieren?]
-To protect your participants data, you should, after you have downloaded all data and created additional backups, reset your database via oTree Hub --> Heroku --> Your Novaland Site --> Deploy --> Reset database.
+To protect your participants data, you should, after you have downloaded all data and created additional backups, reset your database via:

+    1. Go to 'oTree Hub'
+    2. Click on 'Heroku' in the menu
+    3. Choose your Novaland Site
+    4. Go to 'Deploy'
+    5. Press 'Reset database'